Berlin: Global City in the Center of Europe

 The program is divided into two sections:

 - Session I: Students are introduced to contemporary German though an exploration of Berlin.
-Students take courses on German langauge, history, and culture, taught by faculty in the Department of German at Northwestern.
+Students take courses on German language, history, and culture, taught by faculty in the Department of German at Northwestern.

-- Session II: Students have access to a wide variety of courses on German and European affaires offered by the Humboldt Summer University.
+- Session II: Students have access to a wide variety of courses on German and European affairs offered by the Humboldt Summer University.

 In addition to classes taught by Northwestern and Humboldt University faculty, students take organized excursions to major historical and cultural sites in Berlin and other cities, including a three-day stay in Weimar during the intersession.

-Housing & meals: Accommodations and a few group meals are provided as part of the program package, but students are responsible for most of their own meals.
-Students are housed in two-room apartments at the Gästehaus Berlin Mitte, which include a living room, a bathroom, a bedroom, and a mini-kitchen for preparing meals.
+Accommodations and a few group meals are provided as part of the program package, but students are responsible for most of their own meals.
+Students are housed in double or single rooms at the Hotel Lützow, which include a bathroom and a mini-kitchen for preparing meals.

 During Session I, students must enroll in the courses listed below.
 Courses and grades appear on students' Northwestern transcripts and are figured into their Northwestern GPA.